 He had the starring role in Get Carter for Warner Brothers co-starring Michael Caine, which opened in the Fall of 2000.
 Stallone wrote and starred in the number one box office race-car thriller Driven, co-starring Burt Reynolds and Christian de la Fuente.
 In addition, he filmed Avenging Angelo, co-starring Madeline Stowe.
 Both films were for the Warner Bros.
 He also starred in the role of The Toymaker for director Robert Rodriguez in the hit film Spy Kids 3-D: Game Over, the final installment of that successful film franchise.

-In anticipation of the upcoming August 2010 release of The Expendables, Stallone was honored at the Spike TV’s Guy’s Choice Awards with the coveted GuyCon Award, presented by Governor Arnold Schwarzenegger.
+For the release of The Expendables, Stallone was honored at the Spike TV’s Guy’s Choice Awards with the coveted GuyCon Award, presented by Governor Arnold Schwarzenegger.
 He was also feted at the 2010 Los Angeles Film Festival as the event’s Honored Guest and received the Visionary Award at the Hollywood Reporter Key Arts 2010 Event.
-And at the 2010 Comicon Convention, he will be the first inductee into the IGN Action Hero Hall of Fame.
+At the 2010 Comicon Convention, he was the first inductee into the IGN Action Hero Hall of Fame.

 The Expendables 2, the highly-anticipated sequel opened to Number One at the Box Office.
 Shot on location in Bulgaria, Stallone wrote and starred in the film along with Arnold Schwarzenegger, Bruce Willis Jason Statham and the original Expendables cast.
 Liam Hemsworth, Jean-Claude Van Damme and Chuck Norris also starred.